plinck/JustGroceries/README.md

 ## Overview

 This is a grocery list application that uses firebase to store and sync grocery list items.
 I plan to grow it to be a full fledge application with iOS and Web versions.
-Test deleting this sentence directly to master.

 ## Screenshots